 Many jobs and professions require people have licenses or certifications to work.
 Often, these professional licenses come with strings attached, and things like criminal convictions might jeopardize your license.

 What happens to your professional license after a criminal conviction depends on what kind of license you have.
 Some licenses are unaffected by a conviction, but others might be suspended or revoked.
 People who work in highly sensitive fields like medicine and law, or those authorized to work with children, are more likely to face serious penalties against their professional licenses.
 Having your license reinstated might be possible, depending on your license and the regulations in your field of work.
-Our legal team can help you fight criminal charges, hopefully, avoid a conviction, and help you keep your license.
+Our Philadelphia drug possession defense lawyers can help you fight criminal charges, hopefully, avoid a conviction, and help you keep your license.

 Criminal convictions can have bad ripple effects across your entire life, and your professional licenses might be in jeopardy.
 Our Philadelphia criminal defense lawyers can help you fight your charges and hopefully keep your license.
 For a free case assessment, call The Law Offices of Lloyd Long at (215) 302-0171.